lukasz1985/SREM/README.md

 get abandoned if your inhabitants are unhappy, and they will become unhappy if you set the rent high.
 The other circumstance is that you will earn only a half of the rent, when the floor is dirty.

+Another feature is the ability to build helipad.
+If you build helipad, the total rent each month will be 1.5X higher.

 That's it, good luck!